BigAl/ccs-extract/README.md

 ### Configuration File

-The script uses a JSON configuration file (`transaction_config.json`) to manage merchant patterns and transaction categories.
-This file is automatically created with default values if it doesn't exist.
+The script can use an optional JSON configuration file (`transaction_config.json`) to customize merchant patterns and transaction categories.
+If the file doesn't exist, the script will use comprehensive default patterns that cover common merchants and categories.

-#### Security Considerations

-Your `transaction_config.json` file contains personal information about your spending habits and should be kept private.
-The file is automatically added to `.gitignore` to prevent accidental commits.

-To get started:
-1. Copy the template: `cp transaction_config.template.json transaction_config.json`
+To customize the patterns:
+1. The script will create a default configuration file if none exists
-2. Edit the patterns in your copy to match your needs
+2. Edit the patterns in the file to match your needs
 3. The configuration has two main sections:
    - `merchant_patterns`: Rules for normalizing merchant names
    - `categories`: Keywords for categorizing transactions